JavaTMP/JavaTMP/readme.md

 ```

 the above command will run a local web server listening
-on port 8888 and context root "public_html".
+on port 8888 and context root "web".
 To access the application
 after running the above command, use the following web address:

 http://localhost:8888/